Famondir/Music-Suite/README.md

 I used git already in advance but almost all the time with the *GitHub Desktop* app.
 I had a look in command line git commands becaue of this module and *Computer Science for Big Data*.
 But I just rarely use those.
 Nowadays I use the git functionality directly from IDEs like Visual Studio Code and RStudio.

-Until today I had no group work project where I coulkd have get used to work with git in a team efficiently.
+Until today I had no group work project where I could have get used to work with git in a team efficiently.
 In *Machine Learning 2* I set up a git project but we never used branches but told each other when we are working on the project and we worked on seperate parts most of the time.
 We only had some minor conflicts but were able to solve most of the differences by automatic merging.

-But when I wanted to upload our work for *Machine Learning 2* I was faced with the problem that the project folder archive was 1 GB big but I only saw 50 MB of data.
-It took until last weeks lecture in *Computer Science for Big Data* that we learned how git works in the background (not how to use it).
+When I wanted to upload our work for *Machine Learning 2* I was faced with the problem that the project folder archive was 1 GB big even though I've only seen 50 MB of data.
+It took until the last lecture in *Computer Science for Big Data* that we learned how git works in the background (not how to use it).
 I always thought it saves only changes.
 But it saves new copies of the whole file every time.
-Thus changes to our data base was saved in the hidden .git folder multiple times - and included in the archive as well.
-Finnaly I understoond why it could be interesting to use something else to versionise data instead of git.
+Thus changes to our data base were saved in the hidden *.git* folder multiple times - and included in the archive as well.
+Finnaly I understood why it could be interesting to use something else to versionize data files instead of git.
 I didn't get the point in the lecture at all.

 In *Data Science Platforms* we also used a git system (inside Dataiku) but here the possibility to handle differences was missing.
 Working in parallel it just overwrote all changes made from the team mate without updating or alerting him about those changes.
 When the team mate saved its local verision again all changes made by the other person got overwritten.
-At least one could see in the history what was overwritten and restore changes by copying those back into the live version.
+At least we were able to see in the history what was overwritten and restore changes by copying those back into the live version.

 The command to rename or move a file is one of the few commands I use on the terminal:
 ```